jonnyli1125/jonnyli1125/README.md

 ### Hi there 👋

 I'm Jonny, a machine learning engineer at [SoundHound AI](https://www.soundhound.com/).
-Interested in the engineering side of NLP and ML/AI things.

 This is where I upload projects about topics I'm interested in!

 - ⛏️ I’m currently working on LLMs and automatic speech recognition
 - 📈 I’m currently learning about low-level model inference optimization and Rust